Joey Gallo Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers rank 25th in baseball in home runs given up (87 total, 1.3 per game).
+- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (90 total, 1.3 per game).

-- Burnes makes the start for the Brewers, his 14th of the season.
-He is 5-4 with a 3.36 ERA and 75 strikeouts in 77 2/3 innings pitched.
+- The Brewers are sending Rea (3-3) to the mound to make his 11th start of the season.
+He is 3-3 with a 4.47 ERA and 48 strikeouts through 52 1/3 innings pitched.

-- In his most recent time out on Wednesday against the Baltimore Orioles, the right-hander tossed eight scoreless innings while surrendering two hits.
+- In his last appearance on Thursday, the right-hander threw five scoreless innings against the Baltimore Orioles while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.